Douglas Kenney: Legacy

 Kenney received a nomination from The Writers Guild of America for his National Lampoon's Animal House screenplay (along with Harold Ramis and Chris Miller).

-The June 1985 issue of National Lampoon, titled "The Doug Kenney Collection," was dedicated entirely to Kenney and contained a compilation of all of his contributions.
+The June 1985 issue of National Lampoon, titled "The Doug Kenney Collection", was dedicated entirely to Kenney and contained a compilation of all of his contributions.

-Chris Miller paid homage by naming the main character in his 1996 film Multiplicity "Doug Kinney."
+Chris Miller paid homage by naming the main character in his 1996 film Multiplicity "Doug Kinney".

-Twenty-six years after Kenney's death, the book A Futile and Stupid Gesture: How Doug Kenney and National Lampoon Changed Comedy Forever was published, a biography on Kenney and the impact he made on comedy and the people he knew.
+Twenty-six years after Kenney's death, the book A Futile and Stupid Gesture: How Doug Kenney and National Lampoon Changed Comedy Forever was published.
+Written by Josh Karp, it is a biography of Kenney.
 The book was adapted into the 2018 Netflix feature film A Futile and Stupid Gesture, which stars comedian Will Forte as Kenney and is narrated by the actor Martin Mull, who plays a fictional 70-year-old version of Kenney who had survived into old age.